PennLINC/qsirecon/docs/building_workflows.rst

 .. _scalars_to_bundles:

-Mapping scelar data to bundles
+Mapping scalar data to bundles
 ------------------------------

 Perhaps the most biologically meaningful unit of analysis for dMRI is